Timothee123456/Timothee123456.github.io/README.md

 ```

 ### Step 4: Download Your Module
 Visit TestPyPI and search for your module.
-Once you find it, you can copy the installation command provided on the page.
+Once you find it, you can **copy the installation command provided on the page**.

-Step 5: Test Your Package Installation
+### Step 5: Test Your Package Installation
-Open a new terminal window or tab and run the following command to install your package from TestPyPI:
+Open a new terminal window or tab and **run the following command** to install your package from TestPyPI:
->**Copy** the installation command provided on the page and run it

 Replace YOUR_MODULE_NAME with the name of your module.
 ### Step 6: Confirm Installation